AseelMustafa/House-Tester-methods/README.md

          */

-I started the program by creating java package.The package in java program is used to group related classes.
-Our classes in this project were (House) Class and (TestHouses) Class.
+I started the program by creating a java package.
+The package in java program is used to group related classes.
+The classes in this project were (House) Class and (TestHouses) Class.

         //House Class
         package Houses;
         public class House {

 #Creating House Class
-From the classes, we created two java files:House.java and TestHouse.java.I will start with the House Class processes: First, create a House class, then declare the variables using the private modifier-"The private access modifier is accessible only within the class"- and use int and double data type. (int-"stores whole numbers", a house number, number of bedrooms, number of baths).(Double-"Stores fractional numbers.
-Sufficient for storing 15 decimal digits",the price of the house).
+From the classes, we created two java files:House.java and TestHouse.java.I will start with the House Class steps and processes: First, create a House class, then declare the variables using the private modifier-"The private access modifier is accessible only within the class"- and use int and double data type. (int-"stores whole numbers", a house number, number of bedrooms, number of baths).
+(Double-"Stores fractional numbers.
+Sufficient for storing 15 decimal digits", the price of the house).
         //Declare variables
         private int no_bedrooms;
         private int housenum;